hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 Good luck!

 Extra hard bonus challenge: Convert the app to use Core Data instead of plists.
-However, `Item` and `Bid` may not extend from `NSManagedObject`, and the view controllers should not require any changes.
+However, `Item` and `Bid` may not extend from `NSManagedObject`, and the view controllers should not require any changes (so you can't give the view controllers an `NSManagedObjectContext` property).

 ## Challenge B: Presentation Layer